Monday, August 30, 2010

 The timing of many dating relationships is equivalent to going shopping for an outfit when you don’t have money; even if you find the “perfect fit,” what can you do about it?

+This is an example of how the Little Relationship Principle we talked about in chapter 2 can help us with issues of timing.
+Do you remember the principle?
 The joy of intimacy is the reward of commitment.
 How does this help us determine whether our dating is premature shopping for something we can’t afford?
 Think of restating the principle this way: “Intimacy costs commitment.
-If I’m not in a position to pay in the cold, hard cash of commitment, I have no business going shopping for my future mate.
+If I’m not in a position to pay in the cold, hard cash of commitment, I have no business going shopping for my future mate.”

 Before two people are ready for the responsibility of commitment, they should content themselves with friendship and wait on deep emotional intimacy.
 Exercising this patience will not handicap them relationally.
 In friendship, they can practice the skills of relating, caring, and sharing their lives with other people.
 In friendship, they can observe other people’s characters and begin to see what they’ll one day want in their mates.
 While it’s true we can learn worthwhile lessons from dating relationships, we need to make sure those relationships don’t bog us down.
 Wasting too much time trying each other out as boyfriend and girlfriend can actually distract two people from the more important task of preparing to be good spouses.